-Most studies of chemical exposure in newborns have used umbilical cord blood, the standard way to measure late prenatal exposure.
+Most studies of chemical exposure in newborns have used umbilical cord blood.
 While umbilical cord blood samples allow a laboratory to identify and measure different forms of mercury for likely sources of exposure, collecting cord blood for biomonitoring can be costly, and is not a routine procedure.

-Across the country, heel-stick blood spots are routinely collected from new babies for state newborn screening programs.
-The blood spots are tested for treatable health conditions that are not evident at birth.
-And if new mothers consent to additional testing, in accordance with state law, the spots provide a low-cost specimen for state biomonitoring.
-However, laboratory methods for measuring chemical exposure in newborn blood spots are new; only a few states have tried to measure them.
+Newborn bloodspots, small amounts of blood collected from an infant’s heel soon after birth, are routinely collected for state newborn screening programs.
+The bloodspots are tested for treatable health conditions not evident at birth.
+If new mothers consent to additional testing, in accordance with state law, the spots provide a low-cost way to do state biomonitoring.
+However, laboratory methods for measuring chemicals like mercury in newborn bloodspots are new; only a few states have tried to measure them.